dronekit/dronekit-python/docs/examples/mission_basic.rst

 The :ref:`source code <example_mission_basic_source_code>` is relatively self-documenting, and most of its main operations are explained in the guide topic :ref:`auto_mode_vehicle_control` .

-In overview, the example first calls ``clear_mission()`` to clear the current mission and then creates and uploads a new mission using ``adds_square_mission(vehicle.location.global_frame,50)``.
-This function defines a mission with a takeoff command and four waypoints arranged in a square around the central position.
+In overview, the example calls ``adds_square_mission(vehicle.location.global_frame,50)`` to first
+clear the current mission and then define a new mission with a takeoff command and four waypoints arranged in a square around the central position (two waypoints are added in the last position - we use :py:func:`next <dronekit.lib.CommandSequence.next>` to determine when we've reached the final point).
+The clear command and new mission items are then uploaded to the vehicle.

 After taking off (in guided mode using the ``takeoff()`` function) the example starts the mission by setting the mode to AUTO: